 Shoreditch

-Some restaurants are all about subtlety of flavour.
-Then there’s the Smoking Goat, an unashamedly in-your-face Thai barbecue/bar that I seriously love.
+Some restaurants are all about subtlety.
+Then there’s The Smoking Goat, an unashamedly in-your-face Thai barbecue and bar.

 Address: 64 Shoreditch High St, Hackney, London E1 6JJ